LLNL/fudge/README.md

     - Create a new virtual environment if desired.
 For example, using Anaconda:

-          conda create --name fudge python=3.8 numpy matplotlib PyQT conda activate fudge
+          conda create --name fudge python=3.9 numpy matplotlib PyQT5 conda activate fudge

-      Some users have reported problems with installing PyQT with conda on Windows.
+      Some users have reported problems with installing PyQT5 with conda on Windows.
 It may be ommitted from the above `conda create` command and, if required, be installed via `pip install`.

     - Ensure that NumPy (version 1.15 or higher) and wheels are present in the Python environment.